History of printing: Laser printer (1969)

 The laser printer, based on a modified xerographic copier, was invented at Xerox in 1969 by researcher Gary Starkweather, who had a fully functional networked printer system working by 1971.
 Laser printing eventually became a multibillion-dollar business for Xerox.

-The first commercial implementation of a laser printer was the IBM model 3800 in 1976, used for high-volume printing of documents such as invoices and mailing labels.
+The first commercial implementation of a laser printer was the IBM 3800 in 1976, used for high-volume printing of documents such as invoices and mailing labels.
 It is often cited as "taking up a whole room," implying that it was a primitive version of the later familiar device used with a personal computer.
 While large, it was designed for an entirely different purpose.
 Many 3800s are still in use.

 The first laser printer designed for use with an individual computer was released with the Xerox Star 8010 in 1981.
 Although it was innovative, the Star was an expensive ($17,000) system that was only purchased by a small number of laboratories and institutions.
-After personal computers became more widespread, the first laser printer intended for a mass market was the HP LaserJet 8ppm, released in 1984, using a Canon engine controlled by HP software.
+After personal computers became more widespread, the first laser printer intended for a mass market was the Hewlett-Packard LaserJet 8ppm, released in 1984, using a Canon engine controlled by HP software.
 The HP LaserJet printer was quickly followed by other laser printers from Brother Industries, IBM, and others.

 Most noteworthy was the role the laser printer played in popularizing desktop publishing with the introduction of the Apple LaserWriter for the Apple Macintosh, along with Aldus PageMaker software, in 1985.
 With these products, users could create documents that would previously have required professional typesetting.